Elements

 Output:

-It is also possible to use register_void_element
+It is also possible to use register_void_element and register_empty_element

 in case if you want elements without closing tags or elements that don't